majeau-bettez/opendata_jie/authorGuidelines_additions.md

 Authors are free to fulfill this requirement by submitting the data files as a supporting information (SI) to the article or by publishing the dataset in a repository and citing it (see section on data publication).
-In either case the relationship between manuscript figure or article must be explained in the data file, e.g. "Data used for plotting Figure 4".
+In either case the relationship between manuscript figure or article must be explicit in the data file, e.g. "Data plotted in Figure 4 of the manuscript".

 New section: Optional Data publication rewarded by Data Openness Badges